bicCluster/learning-cluster/README.md

 1. Connect servers physically, through the switch and network adapter ports on each machine.
 Usually this step has already been done.
 2. Start from the `losamalos` Up the `eth0` network of `losalamos`. using command `sudo ifconfig eth0 up`
 3. Configure `eth0` in the file `/etc/network/interfaces` with `static ip = 10.0.0.2`, `netmask 255.255.255.0`, `gateway 10.0.0.2`, and `broadcast 10.0.0.255`.
 You can find an example [here](https://wiki.debian.org/NetworkConfiguration), in the **Configuring the interface manually** section.
 Since this file is read-only, you may want to edit it with sudo.
-4. There are two ways to setup connection between `losamalos` and the other threes machine `alpha`, `beta` and `gamma`. （static IP is easier and safer）
+4. There are two ways to setup connection between `losamalos` and the other threes machine `alpha`, `beta` and `gamma`. （static IP is easier and safer）.
 5. To prevent warning for Ambari part, you can set the hosts as 'ip_address domain_name alias', each node should maintain the same copies of hosts configuration file.
 6. If you want to set the hosts as 'ip_address domain_name alias'.
 In the file /etc/hosts, you should list all the hosts below the localhost on each machine.
 It should be  10.0.0.2 losalamos.pc.cs.cmu.edu losalamos, 10.0.0.3 alpha.pc.cs.cmu.edu alpha 10.0.0.4 beta.pc.cs.cmu.edu beta and 10.0.0.5 gamma.pc.cs.cmu.edu gamma.(Each host one line.).
+7. Remember to use `sudo vim /etc/hosts` or `sudo vim /etc/network/interfaces` if you want to modify these files.

 * Using DHCP